aws-samples/anomaly-detection-spatial-temporal-data-workshop/README.md

 You can run NAB and TADDY modeling framework for the financial fraud use case.
 For NAB, time series of amount spent for each unique (customer, category) pair is constructed.
 For TADDY, a dynamic interaction graph between customer and merchant is built.
 Each edge represents a transaction record between the customer and merchant.

 #### For IoT network anomaly use case
 You can run NAB, NCAD and GDN modeling framework for the IoT network anomaly use case.
+To do this, follow the below steps, replace `<model>` with one of `nab`, `ncad`, `gdn`
+1. Set input dataset to `iot` in `conf/base/parameters.yml`
+2. Activate the NAB repository: `source src/kedro-<model>-venv/bin/activate`
+3. Run the pipeline: `kedro run`

 #### For Wifi network anomaly use case
 You can run NAB and GDN modeling framework for the Wifi network anomaly use case.